salimandre/graph-clustering/README.md

 > *Mixed Membership Stochastic Block models*, Edoardo M. Airoldi, David M. Blei, Stephen E. Fienberg, Eric P. Xing, 2008

-We show how kmeans and spectral clustering performs in this framework
+We show how kmeans and spectral clustering performs in this framework with different graph complexity.

-In **part II** we used the previous methods of graph clustering to perform **clustering on a point cloud data (PCD)**

-Again we show how kmeans and spectral clustering performs in this framework.

 Graph complexity depends on the complexity of **vertices profils**.
 In order to compare performance we computed a **label recovery error**.
 Although it should be noted that here models only perform **partial recovery**.
 Indeed each model maps each vertex to one cluster while MMSBM model is much more complex is general.
 Indeed each vertex maps to a proportion of membership for each community.
 As a consequence we considered for each vertex the true cluster to be the cluster for which **the proportion of membership is the highest**.

+In **part II** we used the previous methods of graph clustering to perform **clustering on a point cloud data (PCD)**

+Again we show how kmeans and spectral clustering performs in this framework.

 ## Part I: mixed membership stochastic block model (MMSBM)